Case Western Reserve University

 Case Western Reserve University offers more than 100 academic programs, including majors and advising in Nursing and Biomedical Engineering as well as Pre-medical and Pre-dental Medicine tracks.
 What’s more, Case Western Reserve students are admitted to the University as a whole—rather than individual schools or majors—giving them flexibility to study across the spectrum of academic programs.

-Nursing students spend more than 1,400 hours honing their skills in clinical placements—almost double the national average.
-Biomedical Engineering majors design working prototypes that make the hypothetical real.
+Nursing students spend more than 1,400 hours in clinical placements—almost double the national average.
+Biomedical Engineering majors design working prototypes, making the hypothetical real.
 And pre-professional students bring their classroom learning to life by working in research labs and clinical settings.
 The CWRU Nursing School is a direct-admit program, meaning as soon as students arrive on campus, they begin their Nursing courses—and just three weeks later, they begin clinical placements at our local hospital affiliates.